“Why do you think the client said that?”

 Doctors, lawyers, accountants, engineers, architects, contractors are all experts in their fields.
 They’ve invested time and energy to learn the nuances of their trade and, if they’re succeeding, they’re good at what they do.

 However, without clients, we’ll go hungry.
-And, without client feedback, we don’t know how we are performing versus our clients’ expectations.
+And, without customer feedback, we don’t know how we are performing versus our clients’ expectations.

 For developing empathy for clients, we suggest a change in perspective.
 It's sort of like going from “I have to go to the grocery store” to “I’m grateful I can afford to go to the grocery store so I can feed my family.”